herrbischoff/awesome-macos-command-line/contributing.md

 - The pull request and commit should have a useful title.
 - New categories or improvements to the existing categorization are welcome.
 - Pull requests that are not fixed according to the comments within one week will be closed.
+- Always use `folder` instead of `directory` in titles and descriptions.

 Thank you for your suggestions!